cyclopcam/cyclops/proxy/readme.md

 Servers add themselves to the proxy by issuing a call to /api/register.
 The only input is their Wireguard public key.
 We assign that server an IP in the 10.0.0.0 subnet, and return the IP to the caller.
-The caller now knows to configure it's own Wireguard setup with that IP address.
+The caller now knows to configure its own Wireguard setup with that IP address.

 ## Root Access